What is a deductible?

 Our providers are happy to see you for an exam and consultation.
 Most insurance plans do not cover routine preventative skin examinations.
 The U.S. Preventive Services Task Force does not specifically recommend skin cancer screenings; therefore, these skin exams and screenings are not deemed preventative by insurance companies.
 Nearly all skin exams will be coded and billed as a regular office visit.

-The doctor removed a lesion from my back.
+The doctor removed a lesion.
 Why am I being charged for another surgery to repair it?
 Shouldn’t that be one charge?

 There are two parts to this type of procedure – the removal of the lesion and the repair.
 The type of removal chosen is dependent on several factors such as size, location and whether it’s benign or malignant.
 The type of repair functions similarly.
 The procedure is required to be billed in two parts (removal and repair) because each has specific criteria to meet per insurance coding guidelines.